In the context of urban sketching, we could be talking about two major angles when discussing people sketching:

 - A person or people are the main focus of the sketch

-- Adding people to your sketch of a larger scene that’s predominantly focussed on architecture
+- Adding people to your sketch of a larger scene that’s predominantly focused on architecture

-In this post, we shall discuss point 1, where the focus of the sketch of a person or people, rather than including figures into an urban sketch of a scene.
+In this post, we shall discuss point 1, where the focus of the sketch of a person or people, rather than including figures in an urban sketch of a scene.

 For a more in-depth discussion of point 2, check out my post “adding figures to your urban sketches”.

-This post pulls together everything about people sketching I have researched from around the internet.
+This post pulls together everything about people sketching I have researched from the best resources I could find as well as my own experience.
 We will look at what people sketching is, examples and advice from prominent urban sketchers, the best video tutorials on people sketching and how to start practising out on location.

 The aim of this post is to be an overall guide to people sketching which you work through and can keep referring back to over time.